Do We Need A "Burning Passion"?

 absorbing.
 Putting all your passion and love into one person precludes the

-a long time ago by Sheldon Vanauken called "A Severe Mercy", Sheldon was a friend of C.S.
-Lewis, and he and his wife had an intense,
+book a long time ago by Sheldon Vanauken called "A Severe Mercy", Sheldon was a friend of C.S.
+Lewis, and he and his wife had an

-overpowering, passionate love for each other that allowed no room for anyone
+intense, overpowering, passionate love for each other that allowed no room

-else - including children.
-His wife's early death was referred to as 'a
+for anyone else - including children.
+His wife's early death was referred

 Can You Have More Than One Love?